 The property owner is responsible for the maintenance of the pond and all associated landscaping.
-A formal maintenance agreement will be executed as part of the approval of the special use permit.
-Generally, the agreement will require the owner to mow and maintain all grass and landscaping, remove trash and debris once a week, remove silt from the basin or outlet structures as necessary, and repair any decorative fencing.
+A formal maintenance agreement is attached and is recommended for approval with the special use permit.
+Generally, the agreement will require the owner to mow and maintain all grass and landscaping, remove trash and debris, remove silt from the basin or outlet structures as necessary, and repair any decorative fencing.
 The agreement runs with the property and applies to any future owner or user.